-For prepaid carriers, should you go with Mint Mobile or Boost Mobile?
+Mint Mobile vs. Boost Mobile: Which prepaid carrier is best for you?

 International usage

-With Mint, you pay by the minute, text, or MB.
-The rates are $0.05 per text sent, $0.25 per minute, and $0.20 per MB.
-These rates come down to $0.02 per text, $0.06 per minute, and $0.06 per MB for Canada and Mexico.
-Calls to Canada and Mexico are included with the plan, however.
+With Mint Mobile, you won't get much international use out of your plan.
+Free calls to Mexico and Canada are included, but if you want to do anything else, you'll have to purchase international roaming credits via "UpRoam," which come in $5, $10, $20 increments.
+Mint Mobile charges $0.05 per text message sent, $0.25 per minute for calls, and $0.20 per megabyte in most international countries, though prices are lower in Mexico and Canada at $0.02 per text, $0.06 per minute, and $0.06 per megabyte.

-Boost, however, offers international packages in the form of the Todo Mexico Plus plan for $5 per month which included calling and texting to and from Canada and Mexico as well as 8GB of data to use while visiting Mexico.
-The International Connect Plus plan offers unlimited texting to more than 70 countries as well as calling to landlines.
-200 minutes are also included for mobile lines for $10 per month.
+Boost Mobile offers international packages in the Todo Mexico PLUS plan for $5 per month, which includes calling and texting to and from Mexico and 8GB of data to use while visiting Mexico.
+You'll also be able to call and text anyone in Canada.
+The International Connect PLUS plan offers most of the above with unlimited calling to landlines in more than 70 countries and 200 minutes for mobile lines — all for $10 per month.
+So if you're a traveler or have family abroad, you simply have more flexibility with a Boost Mobile plan.

 Mint Mobile